AgnesHendrickx/MTE/documentation/usage.rst

    :caption: **/main/** (runtime: ~10 s)

 | In steps were computation time is expected to be significant, an estimate of the computation time is stated in the caption [#]_.

-| Regarding data visualization, for the benchmarks we supply scripts for two different plotting tools: gnuplot and matplotlib.
-While both scripts are designed to generate similar outputs, it is worth noting that gnuplot was our primary tool for this project.
-As such, the plots it produces are considered the most accurate visual representation of our data.
-When encountering two code blocks placed side by side, this denotes a choices.
-Either the flexibility to use your preferred plotting tool, or multiple changes to the base version of the model for different repeated setups for testing.
+| If testing required several changes to the same file, more concise code blocks side by side are used.
+So, when encountering two code blocks placed side by side **in the model setup steps**, this denotes multiple runs with different setups, each subsequent code block listed only once within that step should be performed repeatedly for all setups.
+| Any changes from the previous step are again highlighted for ease of reference.
 +----------------------------------+-----------------------------------+
 |.. code-block::                   |.. code-block::                    |
 |   :caption: **/main/benchmarks/**|   :caption: **/main/benchmarks/** |